medined/D4M_Schema/README.md

  * Rapidly changing leading values which provides automatic load balancing and easy pre-splitting.
 For example, reversing an ingest date so that the faster changing seconds come first.

+## Why is Column Family Empty?

+Column Families can have lots of uses beyond just storing data.
+They can work well with custom iterators.
+With Column Families outside the purview of D4M, application developers have flexibility to add functionality without affecting the interaction with Matlab and Octave.

+For one concrete example, consider an ingest system dealing with information about shift workers.
+In this ficticious company they have three shifts named A, B and C. During the ingest process entries for each shift have their Column Family value set to the shift name.
+Further, suppose that a Locality Group has been defined for each shift.
+This ensures that information about each shift is stored together on disk.
+This, hopefully, would make queries faster.